 I would make sure you can fit at least 3 layers under it and a hood is quite nice to keep your neck warm, but I wouldn't worry about getting a fancy one. over 1 year agoAnswered by Soph via WorldNomads.com

 A light down jacket is more than sufficient.
 I would get something that is lightweight and around 800 fill.
 I brought an Arc'teryx Cerium LT Down Jacket, which 850 fill and weighs 8 ounces.
 Nepal is all about layering when the sun is shining in the mountains you'll be happy with just a tshirt.
-Make sure to bring a rain shell as well.
-12 months ago
+Make sure to bring a rain shell as well. about 1 year ago